 175 5th St N, St Petersburg, FL 33701

 The list of supplies being accepted includes almost everything.
 Here are some examples:

 Other counties have similar programs to those in Pinellas County.

-In Hillsborough County, you can apply for free and reduced meals HERE.
+, you can apply for free and reduced meals HERE

 In Winter Haven later this month the local organization Heart To Heart Community Enrichment is conducting a back-to-school drives and events, including one on August 13 at Westwood Park in Winter Haven.
 The event includes free health screening and free backpacks with school supplies for school-age children.

 More than 115 schools in Polk County will be participating this coming school year in the Community Eligibility Provision.
 These public schools provide healthy breakfasts and lunches each day at no charge for ALL students because they are participating in the Community Eligibility Provision (CEP), which is funded by the United States Department of Agriculture.
 Students attending these schools do not need a free and reduced price meal application and receive meals at no charge.
 Check with your school officials to see if they are participating.

 For all other schools, the School Nutrition Department offers families the option of applying for free and reduced price meals through an online application, which can be accessed from the Student Nutrition webpage HERE